Raw Feeding for Dogs with Kidney Disease: Phosphorus Management

 If you only have 30 seconds, here's what you need to know:

-A kidney-supportive raw diet should target less than 0.5% phosphorus on a dry matter (DM) basis, significantly lower than the 1.0% found in standard raw diets.
+A kidney-supportive raw diet must target less than 0.5% phosphorus on a dry matter (DM) basis.
+This sits significantly lower than the 1.0% phosphorus load found in standard raw diets.

 Ingredient Phosphorus Level CKD Safety